Woolverine94/biniou/README.md

   * 🆕 **2023-12-15** : ***Chatbot update and introducing CUDA support*** :

     - Adding support for mixtral-based models (by upgrading to llama-cpp-python 2.23) and adding [TheBloke/mixtralnt-4x7b-test-GGUF](https://huggingface.co/TheBloke/mixtralnt-4x7b-test-GGUF) model.
 Note that this model is very performant and fast, but will require more than 16GB RAM to work (24GB at least).
-Works pretty well with 32GB+.
+Works pretty well with 32GB+. ⚠️ *Please note that you'll have to update  twice (or run `git pull` before update), as a new version of the update script is needed to install llama-cpp-python 2.23* ⚠️
     - Adding `update_cuda.sh` and `update_win_cuda.cmd` scripts, respectively for GNU/Linux and Windows.
 Launching one of this script will update biniou AND install required torch version to use CUDA.
 You can reverse this behavior by running the standard update script, which will re-install torch cpu-only.

   * 🆕 **2023-12-14** : ***Chatbot and UI updates*** :